gmcmacran/microsoftLTR/README.md

 any single point’s rank depends on all other points’ scores.
 Many approaches have been purposed to deal with these challenges.

-One example is approximating the ranking statistic with a smooth continuous function and optimizing the approximation with typical gradient based approaches.
+One example is approximating a ranking statistic with a smooth continuous function and optimizing the approximation with typical gradient based approaches.
 This approach is only moderately successful as the smoother the function is (and therefore easier to optimize), the